PASTORAL MESSAGE

 I

-you will recall from earlier discussions, we have already embraced a plan for
+will recall from earlier discussions, we have already embraced a

 Falmouth and Helston *